momentum-xyz/docs/blog/cwh-interview/2023-02-13-cwh-interview.md

 ---
-title: Odyssey super user interview - Clown World House
+title: Odyssey superuser interview - Clown World House
-description: CWH (Clown World House) is among Odyssey’s first super-users find out what kind of artist he is, why he uses Odyssey, and how it may contribute to his work in the future.
+description: CWH (Clown World House) is among Odyssey’s first superusers find out what kind of artist he is, why he uses Odyssey, and how it may contribute to his work in the future.
 authors: azanutto
 slug: odyssey-super-user-interview-clown-world-house
 tags: [odyssey, users, interview]